-Dennis Kerins works in the Faculty of Medicine & Health Sciences, University of Auckland designing interactive educational material.
+Dennis Kerins is retired but previously worked in the Faculty of Medicine & Health Sciences, University of Auckland designing interactive educational material.
 Through Askance Digital Design he has designed, created, and maintained websites and has considerable experience in digital image manipulation, web site design and structures, graphic design, educational design and writing.
 He is a graduate of The University of Auckland.

 Derrick Bunn is a photographer, videographer, video editor, audio engineer and blogger.
 His photographs have appeared in the New Zealand Herald, New Zealand Geographic and the Listener magazine.